When Bousfield localizations and homotopy idempotent functors meet again

 Instead of introducing the zoo of different modifications that Definition \ref{defn_LBL} admits, we leave the reader this task and we will just provide enough information when constructing Bousfield localizations to identify which is exactly the strongest universal property that it enjoys. \end{rem}

-\begin{paragraph}{Left Bousfield localization of right semimodel structures.} Basing on Bousfield-Friedlander theorem (see \cite[Appendix A]{bousfield_homotopy_1978}), we make the following definition. \begin{defn} Let $\M$ be a semimodel category.
-A \emph{BF-reflector} on $\M$ is an endofunctor $\Rfrak\colon\Mrect\to\Mrect$ with a natural transformations $ \upeta\colon \id\Rightarrow\Rfrak $ satisfying: ($i$) $\Rfrak$ is homotopical and ($ii$) $\Rfrak\upeta$ and $\upeta\Rfrak$ are natural equivalences. \end{defn} \begin{rem} A BF-reflector determines an idempotent monad on $\Ho\M$ by \cite[Proposition 1.1]{casacuberta_structures_2000} and so a reflexive subcategory of $\Ho\M$. \end{rem}
+\begin{paragraph}{Left Bousfield localization of right semimodel structures.} Relying on Bousfield-Friedlander theorem (see \cite[Appendix A]{bousfield_homotopy_1978}), we make the following definition. \begin{defn} Let $\M$ be a semimodel category.
+A \emph{BF-reflector} on $\M$ is an endofunctor $\Rfrak\colon\Mrect\to\Mrect$ with a natural transformations $ \upeta\colon \id\Rightarrow\Rfrak $ satisfying: ($i$) $\Rfrak$ is homotopical and ($ii$) $\Rfrak\upeta$ and $\upeta\Rfrak$ are natural equivalences. \end{defn}

-We just name BF-reflectors after Bousfield and Friedlander, since they are the essential ingredient in \cite[Theorem A.7]{bousfield_homotopy_1978}, but they have been also called \emph{augmented homotopy idempotent functors} in the literature.
+We just name BF-reflectors after Bousfield and Friedlander, since they are the essential ingredient in \cite[Theorem A.7]{bousfield_homotopy_1978}, but they have been also called \emph{pointed homotopy idempotent functors} in the literature.
 Note that Bousfield-Friedlander asked BF-reflectors to satisfy an additional property, (A.6) in loc.cit.\;(which is hard to check in practice), to make their result work.
 Our goal in this section is to show that a choice of BF-reflector in $\M$ is enough to construct a left Bousfield localization of $\M$.

 Our goal parallels \cite[Theorem A.7]{bousfield_homotopy_1978} (or more precisely Stanculescu's generalization of it \cite{stanculescu_note_2008}) and the proofs follow the same lines.
 The fundamental new idea is similar to Goerss-Hopkins's insight to construct a left Bousfield localization without asking for left properness (see \cite[Section 1.5]{goerss_moduli_2005}).